shabiel/M-Web-Server/INSTALL.md

 Your results will differ.
 In my case, the routines directory is just `r`.

-Import `WWWINIT.RSA` into your routines directory.
+Import `webinit.rsa` into your routines directory.
 DO NOT FORGET THE TRAILING SLASH IN YOUR OUTPUT DIRECTORY:

     GTM>D ^%RI